psobczyk/admixedMOSGWA/README.txt

 PValueBorder		integer		only so many SNPs are considered in multi-forward steps, ranked by p-value forward_step_max	integer		bounds the numer of SNPs in the forward step from the empty model fast_multi_forward	integer		bounds the numer of SNPs in the forward step from nonempty models

+Upon successful run, you will find (assuming output filename prefix "random_out") files with the names

+random_out_IT.txt			results from individual SNP tests random_outYvecout			states the phenotype vector used random_out.mod				describes the chosen model random_out.log				log file from the search random_out_0the_result_Corr.txt		information about SNPs which are highly correlated to those in the model random_out0the_resultCorr.h5		similar, but in HDF5 format